 ‘Product’ is the most crucial part of the marketing mix.
-It is the first P of the marketing.
+It is the first P of the marketing mix.
 To understand what a product is, one must realize the fact that a product is a mortal.

 A product is born, it lives its life, does wonders (hopefully) and eventually dies (unless there is a product extension).
 This entire journey is called the product life cycle.

-In this article, I explain to you the concept of the Product Life cycle, in detail, with the help of the example of the Apple iPhone.
+In this article, I explain to you the concept of the Product Life cycle, in detail, with the help of the example of an Apple iPhone.

 Product Life Cycle of Apple iPhone

 Often you would have seen new products coming into the market.
-The products gradually evolve, they receive their share of market acceptance and then eventually vanish from the market.
+These products gradually evolve, receive their share of market acceptance and then eventually vanish from the market.

-Sure, many products, which are decades and decades all may still not have vanished from the market.
+Sure, many products, which are decades and decades-old may still not have vanished from the market.
 These are some long-living legends that are unique.
 However, even these products, as they are today, are not the same as they were years back.

 There is a continuous evolution happening, a product lives its life, develops, grows old and naturally doesn’t remain the same forever.

 Product Life Cycle (PLC) is a sequence of stages through which products pass.
 It outlines the typical journey traversed by a product in its lifetime right since the time it is introduced in the market to the time phases out.

-The Product Life Cycle Model was introduced in the 1950s but remains as relevant today, even though people have started producing their own variations of this model.
+The Product Life Cycle Model was introduced in the 1950s but remains relevant even today, even though people have started producing their own variations of this model.

 Essentially, each stage in the product life cycle is a function of two things – Time on the X-axis, and Sales on the Y-axis.